sgupta2501/fosee/README.md

-# fosee
+# fossee
-Project for fosee scholarship
+Project for fossee scholarship